-If you want to convert visitors into customers, you'll need a landing page: a special, highly focused page that's designed to persuade visitors to take a particular action, like buying something or signing up to your mailing list.
-Learn how to create one from scratch, using custom code.
-(Or click here for a code-free alternative.)
+If you want to convert visitors into customers, you’ll need a landing page: a special, highly focused page that’s designed to persuade visitors to take a particular action, like buying something or signing up to your mailing list.
+Read this free WordPress tutorial to learn how to create one from scratch, using custom code.
+(Or check out How to Create a Landing Page in WordPress Quickly for a code-free alternative.)

 Speaking of code, this free course teaches you all about PHP, the programming language behind WordPress.
 If you want to go beyond simple customizations and make major changes to your sites by tinkering with the code, you’ll need to master PHP, and this course is the perfect way to do that.

 It’s not just artists who need portfolios.
 No matter what line of work you’re in, a stylish portfolio website showing off your work in a visually compelling way can help you sell yourself and land the next great gig.
 Learn how to get a WordPress portfolio site set up in just one hour in this free course with Adi Purdila.

 Moving a WordPress site from one hosting provider to another can be tricky.
 In this useful tutorial, you’ll learn exactly how to do it correctly, so that all your data gets safely transferred and the site appears in all its glory in the new location.